Welcome to NCECA’s 60th Annual Conference, Volumes, in Detroit, Michigan, March 25-28, 2026.

 FEE, ACCOMMODATIONS, POLICIES, AND REGISTRATION

-• The fee for the Discover Detroit Multiday Experience is $2,000 per person, including one group dinner, three lunches, ground transportation for the itinerary, conference registration, one-year membership in NCECA, and a $300 donation to the organization.
+The fee for the Monday-Thursday Discover Detroit Clay Tour Experience is $2,000 per person, including one group dinner, three lunches, ground transportation for the itinerary, conference registration, one-year membership in NCECA, and a $300 donation to the organisation.

-After February 12, 2026, fees paid for the Discover Detroit Multiday Tour Experience are non-refundable.
+After February 12, 2026, fees paid for the Monday-Thursday Discover Detroit Clay Tour Experience and Single-Day passes are non-refundable.

 For the NCECA60 Friday Add-On Experience